 When I was getting ready to sell my home, I requested the help of my friend to stage my house.
 I am not a good decorator.
 She called my house the perpetual “man cave.”
 I just didn’t get those genes.
 (But thank goodness for her amazing skills because she made my home look like something right out of Martha Stewart!)
 And there are a lot of other genes I did not inherit—most of your typical and traditional stay-at-home skills.

 So when I think back to the pressure I had put on myself to fit into a certain label, I realize that I was putting undue stress upon myself.
-And it was self-imposed, because my husband was certainly not pressuring me to be any of those things.
+And it was self-imposed because my husband was certainly not pressuring me to be any of those things.
 I was not appreciating the skills that I was bringing to the table and using those to their full potential.

 I am great with numbers so I manage the household finances.
 I have a keen eye for good real estate deals, so I purchased an investment property that has been a great source of secondary income (income that helped us scrape by during some difficult financial times).
 I am a pretty good handyman and have been able to fix broken toilets, spackle walls, and fix other things around our home.
-This proved to be particularly useful during my husbands deployments and when he worked ridiculously long hours while in the Marine Corps.
+This proved to be particularly useful during my husband’s deployments and when he worked ridiculously long hours while in the Marine Corps.

-Again if we look at the Proverbs 31 woman, you will see that she engaged in hard physical labor (read my blog on the meaning of Gird up Your Loins in Proverbs 31), ran a business, made real estate investments, and managed her household.
+Again if we look at the Proverbs 31 woman, we will see that she engaged in hard physical labor (read my blog on the meaning of Gird up Your Loins in Proverbs 31), ran a business, made real estate investments, and managed her household.
 Managing a household is very different than doing all the chores.
 Her employees did that, but she certainly wasn’t afraid to step in when she had to.

 What If You Are a Single Woman?